The BIG IDEA

-We allow our culture to form our view of the world instead of seeing things as God sees them.
+We allow society to form our view of the world instead of seeing things as God sees them.

 Allow our worldview to be shaped by the Bible rather than by the world around us.

 Our worldview affects everything about us.
 When we don’t line up our worldview with God’s worldview, we take on the views of the world around us and lose sight of the truth.

 - KNOW: What the Christian worldview is and why it’s important to line up our beliefs with it.

 - EXPERIENCE: A confident understanding of the Christian worldview and how it can shape our lives.

 - DO: Grow in understanding the Christian worldview and line up our beliefs, words, and actions with it.